simonmichael/hledger/MANUAL.md

 `status-field`

 > Which field contains the transaction cleared status (`*`).

+`skip-lines`

+> How many lines to skip in the beginning of the file, e.g. to skip a
+> line of column headings.

 Account-assigning rules select an account to transfer to based on the description field (unless `account2-field` is used.)
 Each